williamwight/datasources/README.md

 * The account is named `Example Location 2`.
 * The `data_source_id` is `621`.
-* The FTP account information associated with the Data Sources account, for more information see the [Data Sources manager](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/manage).
+* The FTP account information associated with this Data Sources account.
+For more information see the [Data Sources manager](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/manage).

 ### Request Parameters